It did not take long for the Houston Texans to identify a coach who could replace Gary Kubiak.

 Smith, 55, posted an 81-63 record in the regular season in nine years with the Bears.
 He led the Bears to three division titles, two NFC title games and a Super Bowl appearance during his tenure.
 Smith was fired in January with one year remaining on his contract and has been collecting roughly $5 million from the Bears for this year.

-Prior to this speculation, Smith interviewed for the USC job, which was recently filled by Washington's Steve Sarkisian.
+Prior to this speculation, Smith interviewed for the USC job, which was recently given to Washington's Steve Sarkisian.

 Texans CEO Bob McNair did not rule out the possibility of hiring a college coach to take over his team, but said he wanted somebody with NFL credentials.